 Here are the signs of an acute angle-closure glaucoma attack:Your vision is suddenly blurry You have severe eye pain You have a headache You feel sick to your stomach (nausea) You vomit You see rainbow-colored rings or halos around lights

 Many people with angle-closure glaucoma develop it slowly.
 This is called chronic angle-closure glaucoma.
 There are no symptoms at first so they don’t know they have it until the damage is severe or they have an attack.
 Angle-closure glaucoma can cause blindness if not treated right away.

 Your eye constantly makes aqueous humor.
 As new aqueous flows into your eye, the same amount should drain out.
 The fluid drains out through an area called the drainage angle.
 This process keeps pressure in the eye (called intraocular pressure or IOP) stable.
 But if the drainage angle is not working properly, fluid builds up.
 Pressure inside the eye rises, damaging the optic nerve.

 The optic nerve is made of more than a million tiny nerve fibers.
 It is like an electric cable made up of many small wires.
 As these nerve fibers die, you will develop blind spots in your vision.
 You may not notice these blind spots until most of your optic nerve fibers have died.
 If all of the fibers die, you will become blind.

 Some people have a higher than normal risk of getting glaucoma.
-This includes people who:are over age 40 have family members with glaucoma are of African or Hispanic heritage have high eye pressure are farsighted or nearsighted have had an eye injury have corneas that are thin in the center have thinning of the optic nerve have diabetes, migraines, poor blood circulation or other health problems affecting the whole body
+This includes people who:Are over age 40 Have family members with glaucoma Are of African or Hispanic heritage Have high eye pressure Are farsighted or nearsighted

 Talk with your ophthalmologist about your risk for getting glaucoma.